 So, what explains this difference?

 In a word, going native.
-Thankfully, we can get far more practical than that.
+Thankfully, we can get far more practical than that by unlocking two more trends: multi-channel ecommerce and mobile optimization that goes beyond mere design.

 Are you selling everywhere your customers buy?